 - Pre-screen newcomer participants so employers have better employment outcomes

 - Connect newcomers with possible career opportunities in industries they may not have considered previous to the bus tour

 - Organize a large number of newcomers with a range of experience, who are legally able to work in Canada and who are seeking employment, to visit a workplace seeking employees

-Island businesses wanting to organize an Employment Bus Tour to their workplace should contact the EAS Coordinator by email or phone.
+Island businesses wanting to organize an employment bus tour to their workplace should contact the EAS team by email or phone.